 - easily identifiable software with known vulnerabilities and often automated compromise tools exposing the platform and associated data to easy exploitation

-- increased of agility resulting from its inability to align with changes in business requirements
+- lack of agility resulting from its inability to align with changes in business requirements

-- lack capacity to integrate with up-to-date technologies
+- limited capacity to integrate with up-to-date technologies

 - scarcity of skilled labour to maintain unsupported technologies